 - children with acute needs, including those in need of protection - children and parents need multi-agency responses which include specialist intervention from Children's Social Care through the family assessment process - 4.4.
-By referring to the Continuum of Need and indicators, the school can identify when assessment and support for a child and family need 'stepping up' to a referral to Social Care and when the needs of a child and their family have been reduced enough for them the be 'stepped down' to early help services. - 4.5.
+By referring to the Continuum of Need and indicators, the school can identify when assessment and support for a child and family need 'stepping up' to a

+- 4.5.
 When assessing cases of possible neglect the ESCC Neglect Matrix will be used.
-This tool mirrors the Continuum of Need, but with greater focus upon potential indicators of neglect mapped across each of the four levels of need.

-5. What action to take if you have concerns about a child
+This tool mirrors the Continuum of Need, but with greater focus upon potential indicators of neglect mapped across each of the four levels of need. - 5.
+What action to take if you have concerns about a child - 5.1.

-- 5.1.
 When concerned about the welfare of a child, staff should always act in the best interests of the child. - 5.2.
 Staff should always speak to the DSL or deputy DSL about any concern with a child. - 5.3.
 If staff have any concerns about a child's welfare, they should act on them immediately. - 5.4.
 Staff should not assume a colleague, or another professional will take action. - 5.5.
 The DSL or a deputy should always be available to discuss safeguarding concerns.
 If in exceptional circumstances, the DSL (or deputy) is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the senior leadership team and/or take advice from SPoA.
 In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible. - 5.6.
 At this school all concerns must be reported using the welfare concern form.
 Hard copies are available in the staffroom or in the school office, and there is an electronic copy on the Server, 'O' Drive in the 'Safeguarding' folder.